-- Use standard LAN cables to connect PCs to the Switching Hub ports on the TW100-BRV304.
+- Use standard LAN cables to connect PCs to the Switching Hub ports on the TW100-BRV204.
 Both 10BaseT and 100BaseT connections can be used simultaneously. - If required, you can connect any LAN port to another Hub.
-Any LAN port on the TW100-BRV304 will automatically function as an "Uplink" port when required.
-Just connect any LAN port to a normal port on the other hub, using a standard LAN cable. - If desired, connect the DMZ port to a standard port on another Hub.
-PCs connected this hub will also gain Internet access, but will NOT be able to access the rest of the LAN.
+Any LAN port on the TW100-BRV204 will automatically function as an "Uplink" port when required.
+Just connect any LAN port to a normal port on the other hub, using a standard LAN cable. - If desired, connect a PC (server) to the DMZ port.
+To use multiple servers, use a standard LAN cable to connect the DMZ port to a normal port on another hub, and connect your servers to the hub.
+PCs connected to the DMZ port are isolated from your LAN.